 Sponsorship – Abaana provides sponsorship to over 1,900 children from pre–primary to tertiary level who would otherwise be unable to attend or complete school.
 Fees are provided, as well as the provision of basics such as uniforms and scholastic materials.
 Special projects such as the distribution of sanitary pads and Christian teaching, including access to a Scripture Union/Child Evangelism Fellowship (CEF) camp, are part of interventions so that each sponsored child is helped holistically.
 Abaana staff regularly visit the schools to ensure that the children are getting relevant support and help with special needs, such as medical cases, where possible.

-Education and School Support – Additional to sponsorship, Abaana provides support through partnerships in 16 different primary schools in various districts – Busia, Amuru, Mukono, Kampala, Mayuge, Kayunga, Ngora, and Pallisa.
-Abaana does this primarily by building classrooms and other buildings so that the infrastructure is in place for each school to effectively provide education in the community.
+Education and School Support – In addition to sponsorship, Abaana has built 17 primary schools in various districts – Busia, Amuru, Mayuge, Mukono, Kampala, Kayunga, Ngora, and Pallisa.
+Abaana supports education in low–income communities primarily by building classrooms and other buildings so that the infrastructure is in place for each school to effectively provide education in the community.
 Abaana also builds capacity in the schools to improve standards by training school leadership, providing resources such as textbooks and monitoring the school in various areas.

 Teams – Abaana Uganda provides opportunities for people to come on short–term teams to Uganda to engage in activities related to Abaana’s work with vulnerable children.
 Please refer to the main Abaana UK website pages if you are based outside of Uganda and interested in joining the work on such a team – you are most welcome.